For many patients, navigating today’s healthcare landscape is fraught with complexity and insecurity.

 The answers to all of these questions flow naturally when we understand the care population.
 Care becomes a more relevant, personalized, and meaningful experience for employees because we’re meeting their real needs.

-Through advanced primary care, with data to inform and uncover risks and population health needs, the clinic services are specifically tailored to address the real, relevant healthcare needs of the employees.
+Through advanced primary care, with data to inform and uncover risks and population health needs, the care centerservices are specifically tailored to address the real, relevant healthcare needs of the employees.
 It requires a team working at the top of their licenses, and with experience and training in some areas of specialty care.

-The goal is to create a healthcare environment where a majority of an employee’s health journey takes place within the walls of the on-site clinic.
+The goal is to create a healthcare environment where a majority of an employee’s health journey takes place within the walls of the care center.

-Understanding the data to uncover the potential risks and the health population an on-site clinic serves is also key to relevant promotion with messages that convey a real opportunity to improve health down to the specific individual member.
+Understanding the data to uncover the potential risks and the health population an care center serves is also key to relevant promotion with messages that convey a real opportunity to improve health down to the specific individual member.

-Because the clinic will only be effective if people actually use it, and people will only use it if they are motivated, are confident in the clinic, and understand the incentive of connecting with the clinic and the care team.
+Because the care center will only be effective if people actually use it, and people will only use it if they are motivated, are confident in the care center, and understand the incentive of connecting with the care center and the care team.